DataDog/documentation/content/en/real_user_monitoring/browser/modifying_data_and_context.md

 Increase your filtering capabilities by adding extra attributes on top of the recommended ones.
 For instance, add information about the user plan, or which user group they belong to.

-When making changes to the user session object, all RUM events collected afterwards the change contain the updated information.
+When making changes to the user session object, all RUM events collected after the change contain the updated information.

 ## User session APIs